tylerpnn/pandora_player/README.md

-100% Cross-Platform Pandora client written in java.
-Work in progress.
+Pandora client written in Java.
+Fully cross platform in GUI mode, with a CLI mode (-nogui) for Linux systems.